afpineda/appstrings-python/README.md

 - Why some strings are properly translated, but not others?

   Ensure all your translators have a *_domain* attribute set to the very same value (case-sensitive).

+- I get a TranslatorException : *String ID XXX from YYYY is missing at ZZZZ*.
+Why ?

+  There are two possible reasons:
+  - One of your translators is missing a string that others have.
+Check.
+  - Your application is in conflict with some library.
+User another string int the "_domain" attribute.